JesseDWhite/currency-exchange/README.md

 * _Node_ 🧭
 * _Webpack_ 💾
 * _Bootstrap_ 🥾
+*_API_
 ## Description 📜
-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}
+_This application will allow the user to input any currency amount and compare the current rates of all other currencies._
 ### Prerequisites 💻
 * [Node](https://nodejs.org/en/)
 * A text editor like [VS Code](https://code.visualstudio.com/)
 * API key for [ExchangeRate-API](https://www.exchangerate-api.com/)
 ## Setup/Installation Requirements 🏗
+1. Go to [ExchangeRate-API](https://www.exchangerate-api.com/) and input your email address for a free API key.
+2. Once your account has been created, you will receive an email with your API key in the body.
-1. Clone the repository: `$ git clone https://github.com/account/my-project`
+3. Clone the repository: `$ git clone https://github.com/JesseDWhite/currency-exchange`.
-2. Navigate to the `my-project/` directory on your computer
+4. Navigate to the `currency-exchange/` directory on your computer.
-3. Open with your preferred text editor to view the code base
+5. Open with your preferred text editor to view the code base.
+6. Create an .env file in the root directory and navigate to it.
+7. Write the following script: API_KEY=_your API key that was sent to your email._
-4. To start a development server and view the project in the browser:
+8. To start a development server and view the project in the browser:
-    * _Navigate to `my-project/` in your command line_
+    * _Navigate to `currency-exchange/` in your command line_
     * _Run the command `npm install` to install dependencies_
-    * _Optionally, run the commmand `npm run build` to make a bundle of the files_
+    * _Optionally, run the command `npm run build` to make a bundle of the files_
     * _Finally, run the command `npm run start` to start a development server_
-5. To run tests, navigate to `my-project/` in your terminal and run the command `npm run test`
 ## Known Bugs 🐛
-* _Any known issues_
+* _No known bugs_
-* _should go here_
 ## License ⚖
-_MIT © Jesse White 2021_
+_MIT © 2021 Jesse White_
 ## Contact Information 🤳
 Jesse White _jesse.white6@gmail.com_